 Millions of people already know and appreciate the benefits of living in Fort Lauderdale, Florida.
-In addition to its permanent population Fort Lauderdale, FL has millions of visitors every year, many of whom chose to rent a property through a real estate agent rather than pay for a hotel.
+In addition to its permanent population Fort Lauderdale, FL has millions of visitors every year, many of whom chose to rent a property rather than pay for a hotel.
 You can, too.
-Whether you're living in a downtown Toronto townhouse and need a few weeks to thaw out, or you're planning on moving to the area permanently, our real estate agents can help.
+Whether you're living in a cold climate and need a few weeks to thaw out, or you're planning on moving to the area permanently, our real estate agents can help.
 Browse through our pages and see if this is something you would like to make happen.

 Fort Lauderdale, Florida: The Venice of America

 Fort Lauderdale is the capitol city of Broward County, Florida and is located on the Atlantic coast of the Florida peninsula.
 Fort Lauderdale takes its name from a series of forts named for Major William Lauderdale that were built during the Second Seminole War.
 Its nickname, "the Venice of America" comes from its extensive network of canals that deal with the runoff from the Everglades.
 There are over 165 miles of waterways within the city limits alone.
 The temperature is at least in the 70s year-round.
 Bad weather is generally limited to flash afternoon thunderstorms except during hurricane season, from June 1st to November 30th.